androwis/androwis.github.com/_posts/2012-10-20-pushing-the-boundary.md

 2. Test
 3. Scale

-What I would love to see happen with the platform is that the data available to the system,.
+What I would love to see happen with the platform is that the data available to Boundary becomes a training bed for all sorts of machine learning to augment system monitoring.

 #### <font style="color:#D7003E; font-weight:bold">Boundary</font> with crumbtrails.